Bake to the roots

 • 1

 For a long time, I was reluctant to bake a delicious tart like this one here.
 I was always a bit afraid of making something like this Pear Tarte Tatin or other tarts of this category.
-Super tasty, extremely decorative, but also made with caramel… which can be tricky sometimes.
+Super tasty, extremely decorative, but also made with caramel… which can be tricky occasionally.
 I was really a bit nervous when making a Tarte Tatin for the first time.
-But once you’ve baked your first one, it’s all not that bad.
-The preparation is actually quite simple ;P
+But once you’ve baked your first one, it’s not all that bad.
+The preparation is actually quite simple.

 Birnen Tarte Tatin | Bake to the roots